-In 2018, Richmond Hill Christian Community Church participated World Vision’s Global 6K.
+In 2018, Richmond Hill Christian Community Church participated in World Vision’s Global 6K.
 It was our first time as a church being a part of this meaningful event.
 We thank God, we had over 100 participants and raised over $18,000 for clean water.
-Providing clean water to the underprivileged is always in my mind.
-We are looking forward to having more people to join this event next year.
+Providing clean water to the underprivileged is always on my mind.
+We are looking forward to having more people to attend this event next year.

 - Rev. Dr. Julian Wong – Young Adults and Community Engagement Pastor, Richmond Hill Christian Community Church

 Parkdale United Church’s experience with the Global 6K was energizing, fun and participatory.
 We had 70 team members ranging in age from 5 years old to 82 years old.
 Plus, we raised $10,050 for the water projects in Mali, Africa.
 Immediately after our celebration of this event, we committed to doing it again next year.
 We praise God for this experience

 - Rev. Dr. Anthony Bailey - Lead Pastor, Parkdale United Church

 You may not be ready for the big decision to run a half or full marathon.
 So don’t.
 Make the decision later.
 Right now, I just start with a commitment to try.
 If it feels good, keep going.
 If it doesn’t, change it up or stop.
 Experiment with yourself and see where your limits are.
 You won’t know where those limits are until you step out and try.